thutyecology/hazard_infrastructure_health/README.md

-# Global Disparities in Compound Hazard Exposure and Infrastructure Access Jeopardize Health Equity
+# Global disparities in compound hazard exposure and infrastructure access jeopardize health equity

 This repository contains the data and code supporting the manuscript: